 Figure 15 Cut metal parts

 The minute hand arbor needs a flat on one end to fit the minute hand.
-Print the hands and file the flat until the arbor can be pushed into the minute hand.
-A grinder or Dremel cutoff disk also works well for cutting the flat.
+Print the hands and file down the notch until the arbor can be pushed into the minute hand.

 Back Frame